 It doesn’t matter if you’re into art or zoology, or whether you have five minutes or 50 hours.
 We’ve got a huge range of free online learning to help you explore your passion.
 We publish courses, games, videos, podcasts, ebooks and much more on OpenLearn and other sites around the web.

 OpenLearn is a site of free online learning from The Open University.
-It gives you free access to Open University course materials and expert opinion on topical issues.
-Click here to find out more about resources developed for Scotland.
+It gives you access to Open University course materials and expert opinion on topical issues.
+You'll find over 1,000 free courses, totalling 12,000 hours of learning.

 Resources developed for Scotland include OpenLearn Scotland - a hub of free resources on the nation's history, society and culture.

 Other Scottish or related resources on OpenLearn and OpenLearn Create:

 - Bespoke online portals to relevant OpenLearn content, developed by The Open University in Scotland for: workers who are at risk of redundancy; jobseekers and young people; community councils; and for the community learning and development workforce.